How to Build High Quality Backlinks for Free

 2. Put it up on your site, and actively market it to get links.
 Resource lists, broken links, social media, Google search operators, and competitor research all all good ways to look for sites who are already linking to similar content that might also like to link to your new article.
 This can take a good amount of time and networking, but it can also pay off hugely in the form of quality, free backlinks.

 3. Don’t put it up on your site, shop it around for guest posting instead.
 If your content is good enough, you will be able to find guest posting opportunities in exchange for a backlink back to your own site.
 This is also time consuming, so be sure you read our article on guest post outreach (with templates) to make sure you’re maximizing your chances of success.

 However you decide to go about it, content marketing is a time consuming yet effective way to get free links to your website.

 Spy on the Competition

 Spying on competitors’ backlinks is one of our favorite ways to get free backlinks.

 First, head over to Google and find the top ranking websites for the keywords you want to rank for.
-Put their websites into Ahrefs (or whatever tool you prefer).
+Put their websites into Ahrefs or an Ahrefs alternative.

 Once you have their site pulled up, go check their backlinks.
 Look for their most relevant, high quality links that you think you would also like to have.
 Be sure to check out our article on link relevance for more help with this.